 Party positions are based on various party expert surveys and sources vary for the dimensions we include.
 We have a codebook with more detailed information.

-A stable versions is archived once a year, does not include pre-1945 data and we document changes between stable versions.
+A stable versions is archived every two years and we document changes between stable versions.

 An experimental version can be accessed after signing in and it includes data (tables and variables) that are not included in the next stable version.
 It is a superset of the development version.

 Primary data?: Information we collect and save in the ParlGov database.
 To be more specific, these are those database table that we actively maintain and that are based on various data sources.

 External data?: Datasets that have been collected by other researchers and are linked to ParlGov data.
 You can combine this data with ParlGov observations through id variables or/and scripts.
 You have to cite the usage of these data separately.